Why must girls complete Journeys before earning the Girl Scout

 Is it possible to choose Girl Scouting itself as the focus of a

-can be the focus of a Take Action project for the Bronze Award, but
+focus of a Take Action project for the Silver Award.
+Take Action

-Silver and Gold Awards must into the community to "make the world
+projects for the Silver Award must reach into the community to

-ready to spread their wings, work more independently, and develop
+spread their wings, work more independently, and develop projects

 What happens when a girl moves to a new city, state, or country